Data Centers in San Antonio

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in San Antonio provide low-latency connectivity to the city's significant military installations, a growing cybersecurity sector, and major healthcare systems.
-This proximity is critical for applications that demand real-time data processing.
+Proximity To Key Business Districts Data centers in San Antonio offer low-latency connectivity to the city's large military, cybersecurity, healthcare, and financial services sectors.
+This proximity is critical for applications that require real-time data processing and delivery.

-Tax Advantage For Data Centers: Texas provides a significant tax advantage through a state sales and use tax exemption on equipment for qualifying data centers.
-This incentive directly reduces the capital expenditure required for new builds or major hardware refreshes.
+Tax Advantage For Data Centers Texas offers a significant sales and use tax exemption on the electricity, equipment, and software purchased for qualified data centers.
+This incentive directly reduces both the initial capital investment and long-term operational costs for operators and tenants.

 Natural Disaster Risk

-San Antonio has a Moderate natural disaster risk profile, with a National Risk Index score of 43.46, as of September 2025.
-This makes it one of the lower-risk locations within Texas for critical infrastructure.
+San Antonio has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.46 as of September 2025.
+The location avoids the direct impact of most coastal threats, making it a strong choice for disaster recovery sites.